 - 1 cup coconut oil, or canola, corn, or other high-temperature oil for deep-frying

-Make the batter by first mixing the dry ingredients together: flour, baking powder, salt, and cayenne pepper.
+Make the batter by first mixing the dry ingredients together: flour, baking powder, and salt in a bowl.

 Pour oil into a frying pan, ensuring it's at least 1 inch deep.
 Set over medium-high to high heat.
-When you see lines of heat snaking across the bottom of the pan, test the temperature by dropping a tiny bit of batter into the oil.
+Test the temperature by dropping a tiny bit of batter into the oil.
 If it sizzles and cooks, the oil is ready.
+Drop a few shrimp at a time into the hot oil, reduce the heat to medium and fry quickly turning frequently.
+You will need about 20 seconds on each side.

 Cook about 20 seconds per side, then turn with tongs.
 Remove from the oil when shrimp turn a light to medium golden brown.
-Drain on a clean piece of parchment paper (I find parchment paper works the best, as it doesn't stick to or tear the batter).
+Drain on a clean piece of parchment paper.
+Serve hot straight from the pan, or accompany with a sweet chili sauce or a fresh mango dip.